Effort Values and Natures: A Mathematical Approach

 Now, what does this mean?
 It means that, because the value which is added or subtracted changes depending on the original value of the stat, a nature will have a more drastic effect on the actual number if the stat is already high.
 For example, if you have a Deoxys in normal form, which has 50 base Defense and 150 base Attack, its maximum Defense and Attack at level 100 with maximized effort points and neutral natures will be 199 and 399, respectively.
 If it had a nature that raises Defense, it would have 218 Defense (since the Pokémon games always round down).
 However, if it had a nature that raises Attack, it would have a whopping 438 Attack.
 In the first case, the Defense rises by 19, but in the latter case, the Attack rises by 39 - quite a significant difference when you just look at it.

 However, although the difference looks more significant with an Attack-boosting nature, it really isn't.
 This is because in the damage formula, Attack and Defense are applied as a multiplication and a division - it multiplies by the attacker's Attack stat and then divides by the defender's Defense stat.
-If you have one Deoxys with a nature that raises Attack attack another Deoxys with a nature that raises Defense, it will do the same amount of damage as it would if both of them had neutral natures - the beneficial natures cancel one another out.
+If you have one Deoxys with a nature that raises Attack attack another Deoxys with a nature that raises Defense, it will do essentially the same amount of damage as it would if both of them had neutral natures - the beneficial natures cancel each other out.
 The reason for this is simple.
 Look at the following:

 (A * 1.1) / (D * 1.1)